What are the good practices for daily inspection on site

 • The cables – make sure they are not crushed;

-• THE "electric punches (from the box and the button box) – do they work correctly?
+• The “electric punches” (from the control box and pendant control) – do they work correctly?

-• security , THE pins, THE pins and the screw - are they all present?
+• The counterweights on the safety cables, pins, cotter pins and screws – are they all present?

 Estimated time for platform checkpoints is 5 min!